-California’s red flag law allows employers, co-workers, and teachers to seek a court order to remove firearms from a person they perceive as potentially dangerous.
-The restraining orders in question are known as “gun violence restraining orders,” or (GVROs).
-They seek temporarily to remove firearms from the possession of a person who is considered a threat to others.
+California’s red flag law allows employers, co-workers, teachers, and family to seek a court order to remove firearms from a person whom they perceive as potentially dangerous.
+These are known as “gun violence restraining orders,” or (GVROs).
+They seek temporarily to remove firearms from the possession of a person considered a threat to others.

 When implementing these new laws, employers should consider implications involving tort liability.